o9812/Big-Data-2018/README.md

 ***
 ### Date Format

-- convert String type to Date type as customized
+- Convert String type to Date type as customized
 - The orging table is:
 ```
 +----------+